DipakShrestha18/useful-commands/Python.md

 You can get multiple item out of tuble

-Sets - are mutable data types, they allow you to store immutable items in them in an unsorted way
+Sets - are mutable data types, they allow you to store immutable items in them in an unsorted way.
+Set cannot contain duplicate values

+Dictionaries - are data types that allow storage of key and value, dictionary are mutable but dictionary key are immutable because key needs to hashable.